Inspiring communities to protect kea, New Zealand's unique mountain parrot

 LL.B; LL.M (Hons)

 Annika has been with the KCT since 2015.
 She fell in love with the cheeky kea during her multiple tramping holidays in New Zealand.
-After she moved to Auckland in 2015, she joined the KCT team as administrator while working full-time in digital marketing.
+After she moved to New Zealand in 2015, she joined the KCT team as administrator while working full-time in digital marketing.
 Annika became the Trusts Secretary May 2017 and Trustee in 2020.
 Her background is in marketing technology, digital operations and project management.

 Andrea has worked on a number of off-shore islands, the back-country, the Sub-Antarctics and Papua New Guinea during her conservation work.
 Her work has ranged from working with volunteers, intensive species management, ecological monitoring and surveying, and pest management.
 She worked in the field with kea during the 1990’s at Nelson Lakes.
 Andrea also has project management, community and iwi liaison experience and experience in conflict resolution.
 Andrea is currently on the Nelson Marlborough Conservation Board.